mate-academy/layout_miami/checklist.md

 5. When you click on phone icon or phone number in contacts section, make sure that there is no 404 error, make it a real link to start a call on device
 6. Same when you click on logo.
 There shouldn't be any error.
-7. When clicking on any location / address - prevent errors and make it to open location in Google Maps 8!!!!!!.
-Pictures in Gallery should increase on hover
+7. When clicking on any location / address - prevent errors and make it to open location in Google Maps
+8. Pictures in Gallery should increase on hover
-9. Location-related addresses / links / images should open google maps in a new tab `target="_blank"`
+9. Location-related addresses / links should open google maps in a new tab `target="_blank"`
 10. Apply `:hover` effect for images on page (testimonials / gallery, other sections).
 11. Make sure everything looks neat on mobile and without horizontal scrolling
 12. The speed of animations is the same throughout the landing page (for example, increasing when hovering or moving blocks when scrolling)